-He was drafted six months after graduation and spent most of the next two years in Germany, Discharged in Germany, he spent a year studying geology at the University of Vienna and then spent several years exploring for oil in Venezuela and Colombia.
+He was drafted six months after graduation and spent most of the next two years in Germany.
+Discharged in Germany, he spent a year studying geology at the University of Vienna and then spent several years exploring for oil in Venezuela and Colombia.

-Returning to the United States, Bill became involved in data processing and technology and eventually formed his own company to manufacture copper and fiber-optic computer member of Quadrangle Club.
-Dale continued at Princeton after graduation to earn an MFA from the School of Architecture.
-He then completed OCS in Newport, R.I., before spending three years in the Navy with the Civil Engineer Corps in northern California.
+Returning to the United States, Bill became involved in data processing and technology and eventually formed his own company to manufacture copper and fiber-optic computer cables.